Turlough Hill Power Station: History

 Concerns about the impact of the scheme on the scenery at the Wicklow Gap led to ESB, whose chairman and chief executive at the time, Tom Murray, was an enthusiastic supporter of the project, engaging the services of landscape architect Sylvia Crowe.
 She recommended that the upper reservoir be camouflaged by planting vegetation on its embankments and that the works on the lower reservoir at Lough Nahanagan be designed to fit into the background of rock.
 The siting of the transmission lines that would connect Turlough Hill to the electrical grid was a matter of some controversy.
 Objections to the lines, planned to run from Turlough Hill to the village of Hollywood, came from several quarters, including Bord Fáilte, the Irish tourist board.
 In the end, it was decided that they would run underground from Turlough Hill for c.
 1 mi, to preserve the view at the Wicklow Gap, before emerging overground on pylons along the King's River to Hollywood.
 This added £600,000 to the cost of the project.

 At their peak, the construction works employed over 500 personnel: many of the workers lived in a temporary camp adjacent to the site, which provided food and lodgings.
 During the initial exploratory works, a geological fault was discovered inside the mountain and the location of the cavern housing the generating plant had to be altered.
 1400 lb of gelignite were stolen from the site in an armed raid in 1972.
 Archaeological investigations near the Wicklow Gap during construction uncovered part of Saint Kevin's Road, the ancient path that brought pilgrims from Hollywood to the monastery at Glendalough.
 The first generator went on line in December 1973 and remaining three soon followed.
 The scheme became fully operational in 1974.
 At the time of completion, it was the largest civil engineering project ever carried out in Ireland.
 The final cost of the project was IEP £22 million.

 Following the completion of Turlough Hill, the ESB considered a number of sites – in the Wicklow and Comeragh mountains as well as around Lough Derg – for further pumped-storage schemes.
 However, Turlough Hill remains the only such scheme in Ireland to date, although the Commission for Energy Regulation has approved the construction of a 70MW facility at Knocknagreenan, County Cork.

 Name

-The hill originally did not have a name on the Ordnance Survey map.
-The engineer who identified the site, J. O'Riordan, decided to name the hill after his son Turlough.
-The name is quite fitting in any case as the pumped storage station draws water from the mountain top lake, which thus becomes a ‘dry lake’.
-There is a geological feature known as a Turlough; it is defined as "(in Ireland) a low-lying area on limestone which becomes flooded in wet weather through the welling up of groundwater from the rock.
-ORIGIN late 17th cent.: from Irish turloch, from tur ‘dry’ + loch ‘lake’."
+Before construction of the pumped-storage scheme, the hill overlooking Lough Nahanagan was not named on the Ordnance Survey map.
+J. O'Riordan, the ESB engineer who carried out the original survey and recommended the site, named the hill after his son, Turlough.
+The similarity between the name and the Irish term turlough, meaning a dry lake, was coincidental.